SpikePingpong: Spike Vision-based Fast-Slow Pingpong Robot System: Method

-Through this imitation-based approach, IMPACT enables the robot to adapt to different ball trajectories and target specific regions on the opponent's court, transforming technical accuracy into tactical gameplay that significantly enhances the robot's competitive capabilities in table tennis matches.
+Through this imitation learning framework, IMPACT enables the robot to dynamically adapt its striking strategy to varying ball trajectories while precisely targeting specific regions on the opponent's court.
+This capability transforms the system from merely achieving technical accuracy to executing sophisticated tactical gameplay, significantly enhancing the robot's strategic competitiveness in table tennis matches.